sysalto/ReactiveReports/README.md

 * For java clone the Example2 maven project for standalone java project or Example1 for web based java project.
 You can get these projects from javaExamples.

-This framework can be used with or without Akka in Java or Scala.
-For use with Akka you have to include reactivereports-core-akka.

 We provide a helper trait ReportApp for simpler reports.
 Ths Scala object extends this helper trait and imports Implicits.

-The input to the reports can be a list of any Java/Scala objects, of type java.sql.resultset or webservice results.
-Please see com.sysalto.report.examples.mutualFunds.MutualFundsReport and com.sysalto.report.examples.rss.RssReport.
-The output of  MutualFundsReport is MutualFunds.pdf.

 It has a simple DSL for printing text of variable sizes and colors and enables column wrapping.

-If you need to keep one group data on the same page, please see com.sysalto.report.examples.groups.Report2 - report. cut and report.paste.
+If you need to keep one group data on the same page, please see `com.sysalto.report.examples.groups.Report2` - `report. cut` and `report.paste`.

-It can create multiple reports based on common data, selecting the database records only once and creating different reports simultaneously.
-Please see `com.sysalto.report.examples.rss.RssReport`.